Supreme Court leaves intact decision striking down Huntington Beach voter ID law

 Doe v.
 Department of Children and Family Services (2019)

-Horvitz & Levy persuades Court of Appeal to affirm nonsuit for foster family agency in negligence case
+California Court of Appeal affirms nonsuit for foster family agency in negligence case.

 Steele v.
 Bell-Carter Foods (2019)